rails-inspire-django/django-turbo-helper/doc/source/main.rst

           status = http.HTTPStatus.OK
       return TemplateResponse(request, "my_form.html", {"form": my_form}, status=status)

-As this is such a common pattern, we provide for convenience the **turbo_response.TemplateFormResponse** class which automatically sets the correct status depending on the form state (and adds "form" to the template context):
+As this is such a common pattern, we provide for convenience the **turbo_response.render_form_response** shortcut function which automatically sets the correct status depending on the form state (and adds "form" to the template context):

 .. code-block:: python

   from django.shortcuts import redirect

-  from turbo_response import TemplateFormResponse
+  from turbo_response import render_form_response

   from myapp import MyForm